-A new study, published 20th August 2014 in the journal Maternal and Child Health, has found that mothers who planned to breastfeed and who actually went on to breastfeed were around 50% less likely to become depressed than mothers who had not planned to, and who did not, breastfeed (1).
+A new study, published 20th August 2014 in the journal Maternal and Child Health, has found that mothers who planned to breastfeed and who actually went on to breastfeed were significantly less likely to become depressed than mothers who had planned to, and who did not, breastfeed (1).

 This study emphasises how crucial it is for mothers to know how to get support so they can continue breastfeeding as long as they want to, and how this may play a key role in helping to prevent postnatal depression.
 LLLGB Leaders (volunteer breastfeeding counsellors, who have undergone a training programme and been accredited by La Leche League International) are mothers who have breastfed their own babies and understand how important it is to get support if difficulties arise.

 Dr Maria Iacovou, of the University of Cambridge’s Department of Sociology, in collaboration with Dr Almudena Sevilla from Queen Mary University of London and Cristina Borra from Universidad de Sevilla, Spain, conducted this study of over 10,000 mothers.

 It is one of the largest studies of its kind and is also one of the few to take into account mothers’ previous mental health.
 It also controls for socioeconomic factors such as income and relationship status, and for other potential confounders such as how babies were delivered, and whether they were premature.